 Tip 1: Map customer experience journeys

 If you want to give your customer the best possible experience, you must first get to know them.
 Try paying attention to your Customer Journeys.
 A "journey" in this case is every experience your customer has with the Service Desk.
 Like logging a ticket and waiting for a resolution for example.
-What can you do to optimise this journey?
+What can you do to optimize this journey?

 We looked this at TOPdesk in Support, for example, where we've worked on all possible interactions customers can have with us and work on continuously improving the experience.
 For example, we have been looking for the trip the customer makes once the signature is put on a contract, and mapped out the best possible on boarding experience we can give.